yashwaghmare123/Distributed-Job-Schedular/Distributed-job-scheduler/README.md

 - **Documentation:** architecture, data model, lifecycle, worker, scheduler, retry/DLQ, API, security, observability, setup, testing, and limitations documentation exists.
 - **Maintainability:** API, scheduler, worker, retry, DLQ, events, and cross-cutting libraries are separated.

-### Known Limitations

-- The default handler is synthetic and local; no general external worker deployment protocol exists.
-- Heartbeat and stale-worker services exist, but the default bootstrap has no dedicated recovery loop.
-- Retry jitter is stored but not applied.
-- Batch counters are initialized but not automatically rolled up by execution transitions.
-- Metrics reset on restart and histogram-named metrics are not bucketed histograms.
-- WebSocket events have no durable replay or acknowledgment.
-- Multiple active schedulers lack lease or leader-election coordination.
-- Exactly-once external side effects are not guaranteed across handler side effects and persistence failure.
-- Execution, log, and heartbeat retention has no general lifecycle policy.
-- Pagination is offset-based, not cursor-based.
-- Frontend tokens use `sessionStorage`; the dashboard is not a complete organization/member administration control plane.

-See the complete repository-maintained list in [docs/20-KNOWN-LIMITATIONS.md](docs/20-KNOWN-LIMITATIONS.md).